 - VE Asura 3.0 FE (Single DD, 155 Ohm)

 - VE ZEN 2.0 SLQ (Single DD, 320 Ohm)

 - Windows 10, Foobar 2000 (Native USB Drivers)

 - LG V50 ThinQ (UAPP USB Exclusive Mode, Bitperfect)

 - Sony Xperia X Compact (UAPP USB Exclusive Mode, Bitperfect)

 - iFi ZEN DAC V2 + ZEN CAN Stack (15.1 Vrms)

 LISTENING EQUIPMENT USED IMPARTED HUGE INFLUENCE TO SOUND IMPRESSIONS & RATING

 Cayin RU6 is a very special Dongle.
 It is Cayin’s first ever DAC/Amp in Dongle form factor and most importantly, it is the very first non Delta Sigma Dongle ever.
-Instead of building RU6 on the common DAC chips widely available out in the market now, Cayin opted for the much more complex Rail to Rail Resistors Array design which was adopted from their highly regarded R01 Module for Cayin N6ii.
+Instead of building RU6 on the common DAC chips widely available out in the market now, Cayin opted for the much more complex R-2R design which was adopted from their highly regarded R01 Module for Cayin N6ii.
 Suffice to say that this has gotten me so pumped up that after completing #donglemadness 2021 with 100 Dongles, I have opted to conclude the adventure and “retire”.
 Alas my morbid curiosity to try out this new innovation outweighs my reservation.
 And thus #donglemadness came back to life in 2022 simply because with the purchase of my RU6, the floodgates reopened for me to buy every prominent Dongles available out there that I have yet to test 😀

 Build, Functions, Usability